SystemFw/blog/content/staging/paxos-failures.md

-In order words, because of this _quorum intersection_ property, write repair can never experience false negatives: if a value has been written to the WOR, **there is no way for a writer to miss it** when gathering `promise` messages from storage servers.
+In order words, because of this _quorum intersection_ property, write repair can never experience false negatives: if a value has been written to the WOR, **there is no way for a later writer to miss it**.

 On the other hand, it's possible that write repair will experience false positives, i.e. adopt values that were not written to the WOR